asaidimu/go-anansi/raw-queries.md

     // For SQL, this is the SQL string.
     // For MongoDB, this could be a JSON string representing the filter,
     // an aggregation pipeline, or a command body.
-    // Placeholders like {{collection}} are resolved here using the 'From' map.
+    // Placeholders like {{collection.users}} are resolved here using the 'Collections' map.
     Template string `json:"template,omitempty"`

     // Options provides structured, database-specific parameters that modify the query's behavior.